TEAMMATES/teammates/docs/development.md

 <panel header="**Using Docker-based tooling**">

-We have a Docker compose definition to run dependent services, including local Datastore emulator.
+Docker Compose v2 is used to run dependent services, including local Datastore emulator.
 Run it under the `datastore` service name and bind to the container port `8484`:

 ```sh
 docker compose run -p 8484:8484 datastore
 ```
-If the above command does not work, you may want to try this instead:

 **Verification:** Should receive an "Ok" response in the browser at `http://localhost:8484`.
 </panel>